 What you need

 You might think that a quick shot with compressed air will do the trick.
-Maybe, especially if you've only got a light bit of dust in your charging port, but sometimes, cramming your Lightning (or 30-pin) cable into the port mashes the gunk in there so much that a spurt of air just doesn't do the trick.
+Maybe, especially if you've only got a light amount of dust in your charging port, but sometimes, cramming your Lightning cable into the port mashes the gunk in there so much that a spurt of air just doesn't do the trick.
 Plus, Apple recommends not using compressed air when cleaning your iPhone, so it's better to avoid the stuff altogether.

 Luckily, the things you need to clean out your iPhone's charging port can probably be found lying around the house.

 Flashlight - You'll need really good lighting to be able to see whether you've cleaned out the port enough.
 Even with a flashlight, it is still difficult to see into that tiny hole, but it helps.
 I used the flashlight feature on another iPhone since the light is bright and narrowly focused.
 It worked great.